- 8 Aug 2018

 2. Provide documents on time: the documents listed in the advert must be made available at the time stated in the chosen location.
 A delay in the documents being made available will result in the notice having to be re-advertised.

-3. Ensure assessable locations: the chosen locations must be as close as practicable to communities likely to be affected by the development and readily available to the members of public to enable representations to be made.
+3. Ensure accessible locations: the chosen locations must be as close as practicable to communities likely to be affected by the development and readily available to the members of public to enable representations to be made.

 4. Double check dates: ensure correct dates are used within the advert, if any dates are wrong the notice will need to be re-advertised to ensure legal requirements are met.